 How to start budgeting and saving money

-Read our guide to building a budget to help you get a better understanding of your finances.
-Once you feel more in control, you will be able to see if you have any money spare each month and if so how much.
+Start by reading our guide to building a budget to help you get a better understanding of your finances.
+Once you feel more in control, you will be able to see if you have any money spare each month, and if so, how much.

 Be kind to yourself.
 If you haven’t saved before, it might take a bit of trial and error to figure out what works for you.
 The most important thing is to give it a try.